 The CRA will first send the debtor notices of assessment and collection letters.
 Then, the CRA will send a copy of the Requirement to Pay notice sent to the third party to the debtor via mail.

-But if the debtor doesn’t pay or doesn’t make payment arrangements with the CRA, the Agency can start the wage garnishment procedure.
+But if the debtor doesn’t pay or doesn’t make payment arrangements with the CRA, the Agency can start the wage garnishment procedure without other notifications.

-Since the CRA sends the Requirement to Pay via regular mail and work directly with third parties to garnish wages, many debtors don’t realize this is happening until they’re unable withdraw money from their accounts.
+Since the CRA sends the Requirement to Pay via regular mail and works directly with third parties to garnish wages, many debtors don’t realise this is happening until they’re unable to withdraw money from their accounts.

 Contact one of our LITs and find out how you can stop the CRA wage garnishment today.
 We offer free, no-obligation consultations.
 Contact us today and take the next steps toward tax debt relief

 CRA wage garnishment happens when taxpayers are overdue on debt payments.
 If the taxpayers owe money but fail to repay their unpaid taxes or make payment arrangements, the CRA can use tools such as wage garnishment, bank account freezes, or asset liens/seizures to recover tax debts.

 The CRA can garnish up to 50% of a debtor’s wages if they work for a company on the payroll.
 However, for debtors who are self-employed, work as contractors, or receive income from pensions or other sources, the CRA can garnish up to 100% of their income.

 No, the tax debt still exists and continues to accumulate interest even if the collections limitation period ends.